Brindisi – the Ugliest City in Southern Italy (According to the Italians)

 The summer heat was overwhelming and we were the only people on the streets.
 It was surreal – it was for the first time I walked the streets of a populated city that at that moment looked like the lost city of Pompeii.
 The only difference was that buildings were more recent and you could see signs of the modern world – ships docked at the port and cars parked under the trees.

-At first glance, Brindisi it is nothing special.
-But walking the narrow streets of the old town where the facades of the buildings surprises with architectural variety and colors, makes you realize that there is something more than just an architecture here.
+At first glance, Brindisi doesn’t look like a special place.
+But walking the narrow streets of the old town where the facades of the buildings surprises with architectural variety and colours, makes you realize that there is something more than just an architecture here.
 There’s a long-passed grandeur.

 Piazza del Duomo

 At Piazza del Duomo you will find the Cathedral of Brindisi, also called Basilica della Visitazione e San Giovanni Battista.
 It is consecrated by the pope in 1089.

 Tempio di San Giovanni al Sepolcro

 This is a very interesting church.
 Its history is connected with the Templars Knights and later on with the Knights Hospitaller.
 Its design is in memory of the Holy Sepulcher in Jerusalem.

 The circular walls of this small church are permeated with the sense of middle ages.